A Joint Time-frequency Domain Transformer for Multivariate Time Series Forecasting: Introduction

 \item [$\bullet$] A low-rank attention layer is introduced to learn cross-channel interaction, that further improves the predictive performance by mitigating the entanglement and redundancy in the capture of temporal and channel dependencies.

 \item [$\bullet$] Extensive experimental results on 6 real-world benchmark datasets covering multiple fields (medical care, energy, trade, transportation, and weather) show that our model improves the predictive performance of SOTA methods.
-Specifically, JTFT ranks as the top-performing model in 41 out of 48 settings with varying prediction lengths and metrics and ranks second in all other settings.
-Source code will be made publicly available. \end{itemize}
+Specifically, JTFT ranks as the top-performing model in 54 out of 60 settings with varying prediction lengths and metrics, and ranks the second in the remaining ones in the experiments. \end{itemize}